Penelope lived in Tuscany among the olive groves and farms for years, learning from local people about their culture

 Have you ever been interested in taking care of your own olive trees?
 Learn what work is done throughout the year in the olive groves in Tuscany so that healthy trees are grown to produce good olives.
 It covers the annual cycle of olive trees and what needs to be done for their care.

-- Medicate against the pests that could harm them.
+- medicate against the pests that could harm the trees,

 - prune and shape the olive trees,

-- Nourish the ground around the trees and cut the grass.
+- nourish the ground around the trees and cut the grass, and

-- Harvest the olives for pressing into olive oil (or for curing in jars).
+- harvest the olives and press them into olive oil (or for curing in jars).

 The cycle of work that goes on in the groves is the same each year, naturally.
-The olive trees rest, they recharge, they produce flowers, then fruit.
+The olive trees rest, recharge, produce flowers, and produce fruit.
 The farmers accompany their development and growth accordingly.

-Here is a simple design to show what the olive tree cycle is, illustrating which months the farmers perform which tasks, and how they take care of their olive trees.
+Here is a simple design to show what the olive tree cycle is, illustrating in which months the farmers perform which tasks and how they take care of their olive trees.

 When to Prune Olive Trees

-From February, when the icy cold winds have stopped blowing, and fear of frost is over, pruning begins in the groves and can go on until the first of May when the olive tree begins to flower.
+During February, when the icy cold winds have stopped blowing and fear of frost is over, pruning begins in the groves and can go on until the first of May when the olive tree begins to flower.
 Winters can be quite harsh in Tuscany, and I notice pruning doesn't really get underway until closer to March.

 The farmers lean their ladders against the trees and with a handsaw remove the upward-going shoots on the inside of the branches (in all trees aged between 5 to 2,000 years) from the base of the trunk all the way to the top branches.
 They want to bring as much air and the light into the tree as possible.
 This encourages a healthy production of olives and helps to remove the threat of fungus growing.

-If a fungus (La Fumagine) has sickened branches, or if the cold winds have killed them, they chainsaw the branch off down at the joint.
+Note: If a fungus (La Fumagine) has sickened branches or if the cold winds have killed them, they chainsaw the branch off down at the joint.

 When to Fertilize Olive Trees